Adjacency Criterion For Gradient Flow With Multiple Local Maxima: Isospectral manifold and a class of symmetric potentials

 It is routine to check that $g$ is positive definite.
 Equipped with the normal metric, the gradient flow of a smooth function $\Psi\in C^{\infty}(Sym(\Lambda))$ is then the double bracket flow

 where $\Psi'(H)$ denotes the derivative of $\Psi$ with respect to $H$

 For convenience, we assume that eigenvalues are ordered as $\lambda_1<\cdots<\lambda_n$ and we denote by $d_1,\cdots,d_n$ the diagonal entries of a matrix $H$ in $Sym(\Lambda)$.
-There is a special class of potentials functions $\Psi$ on $Sym(\Lambda)$, each is symmetric in diagonal entries and can be generated by a scalar function $\phi\in C^{\infty}[\lambda_1,\cdots,\lambda_n]$ via the equation
+There is a special class of potentials functions $\Psi$ on $Sym(\Lambda)$, each is symmetric in diagonal entries and can be generated by a scalar function $\phi\in C^{\infty}[\lambda_1,\lambda_n]$ via the equation

 As the sum of the diagonal entries is constant for any matrix in $Sym(\Lambda)$, there is actually a broad class of symmetric potentials can be expressed in this way.
-For example, I have showed in \cite{Thesis} that if $\Psi(d_1,\cdots,d_n)$ can be expressed as a power series of symmetric polynomials, then there is a scalar function $\phi$ such that the equation \eqref{POT} holds.
+In fact, we have shown in~\cite{chen2014symmetric} that if $\Psi(d_1,\cdots,d_n)$ can be expressed as a power series of symmetric polynomials, then there is a scalar function $\phi$ such that the equation \eqref{POT} holds.
+Moreover, we have also shown in \cite{chen2014symmetric} that for almost all scalar functions $\phi$, the potential $\Psi$ generated by equation \eqref{POT} is a Morse-Bott function.

-For almost all scalar functions $\phi$, the potential $\Psi$ generated by equation \eqref{POT} is a Morse-Bott function, detailed proof is in \cite{Thesis}.
 In this paper, we will work on a simple case where $\phi(x)=x$.
 The corresponding potential is then in a diagonal form as

 In the rest of paper, we will just call this specific quadratic potential the \textbf{diagonal potential}.
 In the next two sections, we will characterize the critical manifolds associated with the gradient flow and compute explicitly the Hessian at each equilibrium point.